 Such a behaviour might be either malicious (e.g., the central agency may accept bribes and thus favour certain participants) or beneficial (e.g., it may favour those who are at disadvantage, like handicapped or minority participants).
 However, there might not be a stable matching that covers all participants the agency wants to favour; thus arises the need to produce a matching that is \emph{as stable as possible} among those that fulfil our constraints---the most natural aim in such a case is to minimize the number of blocking pairs in the produced matching, which yields exactly the SMC problem.
-Similar control problems for voting systems have been extensively studied in the area of social choice following the work initiated by Bartholdi III. et al.~\cite{bartholdi-control}, but have not yet been considered in connection to stable matchings.
+Similar control problems have been extensively studied in the area of social choice for voting systems~\cite[Chapter 7]{comsoc-handbook} and recently also for fair division scenarios~\cite{aziz-walsh-schlotter}, but have not yet been considered in connection to stable matchings.